ardiyu07/bemap/README.md

 provided in each project folder for reference.

 By analyzing these benchmarks, we may analyze:
-- How to tune/optimize the auto-parallelizer's compiler
+- How to tune/optimize using the given Parallel Programming API
-- Whether the appropriate optimization procedure is provided within the compiler
+- Whether the appropriate optimization procedure is provided within the compiler/hardware

-This project is derived from [sourceForge site of bemap](http://sourceforge.net/projects/bemap/).
+This project is derived from [SourceForge site of bemap](http://sourceforge.net/projects/bemap/).

 PACKAGES
 --------